 The insulation breakdown between the two cables or in a multi-core system cable the insulation breakdown between the two core results in a cross or short-circuit fault.
 Due to this current starts to flow from one cable to another or from one core to the other.

-Open-circuit fault results due to the breakage of cable and no current flow through the cable.
+Open-circuit cable faults results due to the breakage of cable and no current flow through the cable.

 Determination of Nature of Fault